KateAnn19/Intro-Python-II/README.md

 ### Day 1 MVP

-* Create the input command parser in `adv.py` which allows the program to receive player input and commands to move to rooms in the four cardinal directions.
+* Create the input command parser in `adv.py` which allows the program to receive player input and commands to move to room_dicts in the four cardinal directions.
-* Fill out Player and Room classes in `player.py` and `room.py`
+* Fill out Player and Room classes in `player.py` and `room_dict.py`

 ### Day 2 MVP

-* Make rooms able to hold multiple items
+* Make room_dicts able to hold multiple items
 * Make the player able to carry multiple items
 * Add items to the game that the user can carry around
 * Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser

 ## Specification

-The `/src` directory contains the files `adv.py`, which is where the main logic for the game should live, `room.py`, which will contain the definition of the Room class, and `player.py`, which will contain the definition of the Player class.
+The `/src` directory contains the files `adv.py`, which is where the main logic for the game should live, `room_dict.py`, which will contain the definition of the Room class, and `player.py`, which will contain the definition of the Player class.

 * Add a REPL parser to `adv.py` that accepts directional commands to move the player
-  * After each move, the REPL should print the name and description of the player's current room
+  * After each move, the REPL should print the name and description of the player's current room_dict
   * Valid commands are `n`, `s`, `e` and `w` which move the player North, South, East or West
-  * The parser should print an error if the player tries to move where there is no room.
+  * The parser should print an error if the player tries to move where there is no room_dict.

-* Put the Room class in `room.py` based on what you see in `adv.py`.
+* Put the Room class in `room_dict.py` based on what you see in `adv.py`.

-  * The room should have `name` and `description` attributes.
+  * The room_dict should have `name` and `description` attributes.

-  * The room should also have `n_to`, `s_to`, `e_to`, and `w_to` attributes
+  * The room_dict should also have `n_to`, `s_to`, `e_to`, and `w_to` attributes
-    which point to the room in that respective direction.
+    which point to the room_dict in that respective direction.

 * Put the Player class in `player.py`.
-  * Players should have a `name` and `current_room` attributes
+  * Players should have a `name` and `current_room_dict` attributes

 * Create a file called `item.py` and add an `Item` class in there.